MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-command-line.md

 > Applies to: Azure Stack HCI, versions 22H2 and version 21H2

-To enable virtual machine (VM) provisioning through the Azure portal on Azure Stack HCI, you need to set up Azure Arc VM management.

-You can set up Azure Arc VM management using Windows Admin Center (recommended) or Azure Command-Line Interface (CLI).

-This article describes how to use Azure CLI to set up Azure Arc VM management using command line, which includes:
+This article describes how to use Azure Command-Line Interface (CLI) to set up Azure Arc VM management, which includes:

 - [Installing PowerShell modules and updating extensions](#install-powershell-modules-and-update-extensions)
 - [Creating custom location](#create-a-custom-location-by-installing-azure-arc-resource-bridge)